zhengying-liu/autodl/how_to_format_data/README.md

 The data used in this challenge are in the standard TensorFlow format: [TFRecords](https://www.tensorflow.org/programmers_guide/datasets#consuming_tfrecord_data).
 According to the official documentation of TensorFlow,
 > the TFRecord file format is a simple record-oriented binary format that many TensorFlow applications use for training data.

+As binary files can have follow different format, TFRecords can be obtained following different protocols, as in [Protocol Buffers](https://developers.google.com/protocol-buffers/).